qteatime/kate/docs/source/dev/manual/packing/configuration.rst

   | This is a free text (up to 1,000 characters [#f2]_) where you can provide
     any warnings to the player about the content so they can make a more informed choice about playing it and avoid dangerous situations.
-The text will be shown as-is to players on the store and on the cartridge details page, as well as before installing or playing it for the first time.
+The text will be shown as-is to players on the catalog and on the cartridge details page, as well as before installing or playing it for the first time.

   We expect at least warnings for common triggers, as these can start a